axelhugoo/cmpe-130-point-of-sale-project/Readme.md

 ### How To Run The Program

 - There are several class file in the program
-- For the user interface part, the UserInterfaceOption.java provide for both BST and HashMap implementation
+- For the user interface part, the UserInterfaceOption.java provide both BST and HashMap implementation
 - The program can be run by using any Java IDE